Home | Surgical Info | Cranial Cruciate Ligament Repair: TightRope

 "Either traditional MRIT or the TightRope® procedure is considered adequate for most small- to medium-sized dogs."

-The disadvantage of this technique is that the use of a large braided suture substantially increases the risk of serious infection.
+The use of a large, braided suture significantly increases the risk of serious infection.

 The tibial tunnel originates at the caudal aspect of the tibial extensor groove and exits medially at the insertion of the caudal sartorius muscle.

-A guide wire is placed in position first for both bone tunnels to assure correct placement.
-A cannulated drill bit is then driven over the guide wire to make the tunnel.
+A guide wire is placed first for both bone tunnels to ensure proper placement.

-The double stranded suture and proximal button are then threaded from distal to proximal via a pre-attached straight guide needle.
-Once the suture and proximal button have passed through both bone tunnels, the needle is removed and the suture is pulled taught to seat the proximal button squarely against the medial femur.
-The distal button is then placed against the medial tibia and the suture material is first tensioned with a mechanical suture tensioner and then tied.
+Once the suture and proximal button pass through both bone tunnels, the needle is removed, and the suture is pulled taut to seat the proximal button against the medial femur.

 Featured Resources